derekkedziora/derekkedziora.com/_posts/notes/2021-05-29-not-having-a-position.md

 > But I'm choosing to Stay Out of It.

 My guess is that having to constantly make public professions of the “right” opinions&thinsp;—&thinsp;and being accused of genocide for staying out it&thinsp;—&thinsp;finally became too much.

+[When Scientific Orthodoxy Resembles Religious Dogma](https://www.scientificamerican.com/article/when-scientific-orthodoxy-resembles-religious-dogma/) from *Scientific American* also builds on the idea that the “right” opinions are the new religious dogma.